mikejonesey/ansible-role-bacula-community/README.md

 Role Name
 =========

 This role is used to setup the bacula community repositories.
+The community repos provided by bacula make it easier to standardise the release version across different distributions.
+Without the community repo, debian has pretty up-to-date versions however centos does not.

 Requirements
 ------------